rmdm/assert-match/README.md

 For matchers to be combinable means that not many of them can not be expressed by existing ones, so this feature would not be in great demand.
 Additionaly, `custom` matcher may be used for this purpose to some extent.
-However, you are always welcomed to issues to provide your points why this or any other feature is required.
+However, you are always welcome to issues to provide your points why this or any other feature is required.

 ### What about [`power-assert`](https://github.com/power-assert-js/power-assert)?